sk8board/CRServoF_ELRS_for_RP2040_Pico_RP2350_Pico_2/README.md

 ## BOM

 Waveshare RP2040 Zero.
-Other types of RP2040 microprocessor boards can be used, but you will need to modify the include file with information that is specific to your board.
+Other types of RP2040 microprocessor boards can be used.
+Please reference the Board Pinout section below for your board.

 HappyModel EP2 receiver.
 Other types of ExpressLRS (ELRS) receivers can be used.
 EP2 is a good choice if a small size is required for your project.